ModellingWebLab/WLDocs/README.md

 - Note 1: There is also an [rdf file](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.rdf).
 - Note 2: The XML namespace for the annotations is https://chaste.comlab.ox.ac.uk/cellml/ns/oxford-metadata (not a link!).

+It would also be great to move beyond shared variable names, and start documenting model provenance, using _relations_ to (oxmeta?) variables, such as `is_parameter_for`.
+Once we have a way to reference our models and data sets, we should also be able to add _weak provenance data_, such as `ModelX:VariableY is_derived_from DataSetZ` or `ModelX:Component1 is_inherited_from ModelY:Component2` or `is_adapted_from`.
+The fitting specification (see **TODO**) will provide _strong provenance data_, in the form of a complete description of how to obtain a parameter value from a model, protocol, and data set.

 ### Stimulus current

 Typically, the CellML version of a model includes a stimulus current.